tqtezos/stablecoin/docs/specification.md

 )
 ```

-- Returns current balance of mutliple addresses.
-It accepts a list
-  of `balance_of_request` and a callback which accepts a list of
-  `balance_of_response` which is conequently passed to it.
+- This entrypoint MUST follow the FA2 requirements.

-- Since the contract supports only a single token type, `token_id` must be 0.
+- Since the contract supports only a single token type, all `token_id` values MUST be 0.
-  It is passed because FA2 requires that.
+  They are passed because FA2 requires that.

 **total_supply**